Short-term foster care

 - The child is waiting to be adopted

-The term short term can be misleading and suggests that children live with foster parents for a finite length of time whether it be a few weeks or a few months, but in reality, short term simply refers to the fact that permanent plans for the child’s future have not yet been formally agreed.
+The term short term foster care, or short term fostering can be misleading and suggests that children live with foster parents for a finite length of time whether it be a few weeks or a few months.
+In reality, short term simply refers to the fact that permanent plans for the child’s future have not yet been formally agreed.
+This is why it is sometimes confused with ‘temporary foster care’.
 Short term fostering can mean children staying with their carers for up to two years whilst the court process and the permanency plan is finalised.

 Families who haven’t previously fostered often chose to start their career by offering short-term placements because it can provide foster carers with an opportunity to get used to their new role without the pressure of offering a long-term commitment.
 Every situation is different however and sometimes children placed with a foster family on a short-term basis can then go on to remain there long-term if all parties agree that this in in their best interests.

-Short term foster care can provide an opportunity to really make a difference during a time of immense change in a young person’s life.
+Short term foster care provides an opportunity to really make a difference during a time of immense change in a young person’s life.